 Die Hard remains one of the best and most entertaining films to come out of the 1980s, though, both including and beyond its action genre.
 It’s arguable whether Bruce Willis has ever topped his memorable performance in this movie, and it’s a shame that Alan Rickman remains more revered for his turn as Severus Snape in the bland Harry Potter adaptations (2001-2011), but as it stands now, Die Hard takes a tough stance with regards to potent action, visceral practical effects, and a story and characters who aren’t afraid to laugh at themselves while still taking the movie itself seriously.
 It may not blend genres or invent anything truly novel, but quite frankly, it doesn’t have to.
 Die Hard is just an awesome, unforgettable action movie.

 SUMMARY & RECOMMENDATION: It’s not quite the Star Wars (1977) of action movies, but it’s up there.
 Die Hard nails a near-perfect screenplay of likable heroes, memorable villains, and a competent supporting ensemble.
 Its stunts and action sequences represent some of the best its decade had to offer, and it has a sense of humor that will leave you in stitches.

-— However… it’s not as well paced as many of its lesser ’80’s action brethren, nor even many of its later imitators.
-Die Hard’s innovation is mostly based in its perfection of older, cheaper action films, and in all fairness probably gets too much credit for “reinventing” the action genre.
+— However… it’s not as well paced as many of its lesser 1980s action brethren, nor even many of its later imitators.
+Die Hard’s “innovation” is mostly based in its perfection of formula pioneered by older, cheaper action films, and in all fairness probably gets too much credit for “reinventing” the action genre.

 —> Either way you look at it, though, Die Hard comes HIGHLY RECOMMENDED.